elastic/integrations/packages/carbon_black_cloud/docs/README.md

 ## HTTPJSON vs CEL
 Version 2.0.0 introduces the use of the CEL input.
 This input method is currently marked as [Beta] while the older HTTPJSON input method has been marked as [Legacy].
-The HTTPJSON input method will not receive enhancement changes.
+The HTTPJSON input method will not receive enhancement changes and will not support the new `alert_v7` data stream.

 ## Note (Important)
 1. Do not enable both the HTTPJSON and CEL input methods; having both enabled simultaneously can cause unexpected/duplicated results, as they operate on the same data streams.

-2. When using the HTTPJSON input, use either the old alert data stream or the new [Beta] alert_v7 data stream.
-Do not have these two data streams enabled simultaneously.
+2. When using the AWS-S3 input, use either the old alert data stream or the new [Beta] alert_v7 data stream that supports the Data Forwarder 2.0 schema.

-3. When using the AWS-S3 input, use either the old alert data stream or the new [Beta] alert_v7 data stream that supports the Data Forwarder 2.0 schema.
+3. The `alert_v7` data stream is supported by our new `Alert V7` dashboards.
+The old `Alert` dashboards will not reflect the new changes.

 ## Compatibility